bdelanghe/git-ast/README.md

 - **Clean/Smudge Filters:** Git mechanisms that automatically transform file content when it's staged/committed (`clean`) or checked out (`smudge`). `git-ast` uses these to convert between source text (in the working directory) and serialized [AST/CST](#glossary) (stored in Git).
 - **GumTree:** A well-known algorithm for computing differences between two [ASTs](#glossary), producing an edit script (add, delete, move, update operations) that represents the structural changes.
 - **Node Identity:** The challenge of reliably identifying the "same" logical code element (like a specific function or variable) across different versions of an [AST](#glossary), even if it has been moved, renamed, or internally modified.
 Crucial for accurate [semantic diff/merge](#glossary).
 - **Pretty-Printing:** The process of converting an [AST/CST](#glossary) back into formatted, human-readable source code text.
 Deterministic pretty-printing ensures the same AST always produces the same output text.
+We primarily use [`dprint`](https://dprint.dev/) for this.
 - **Semantic Diff/Merge:** Diffing or merging operations that operate on the code's structure ([AST/CST](#glossary)) rather than its textual representation.
 This allows ignoring formatting changes and intelligently handling structural modifications like code movement.
 - **Tree-sitter:** A parser generator tool and incremental parsing library.
 It can build a [CST](#glossary) for a source file and efficiently update it as the source file is edited.
 It supports a wide range of programming languages via community-maintained grammars.